jsdclxvi/Reforestation/README.md

-## Which side of the chicken has more feathers?
-The outside.
+## Why do bees hum?
+Because they don't know the words.